zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 PEP 625 is accepted.

-Issue 3593, ["[FR] Implement PEP 625 - File Name of a Source Distribution"](https://github.com/pypa/setuptools/issues/3593) is opened on the *Setuptools* issue trtracker.
+Setuptools issue 3593, ["[FR] Implement PEP 625 - File Name of a Source Distribution"](https://github.com/pypa/setuptools/issues/3593) is opened on the *Setuptools* issue trtracker.
 It is closed as completed in June 2024.

+### April 2024

+Setuptools issue 3593 is closed and then promptly reopened due to confusion over "trailing zeros" in version numbers (e.g. a version number like `1.0.0` being normalized to `1`).

+### June 2024

+Setuptools issue 3593 [is properly closed again, fixed by PR 4434](https://github.com/pypa/setuptools/pull/4434) - although there is additional discussion in the meantime of other backwards compatibility issues which may not have been addressed.

 ## Parting Thoughts